Care of the umbilicus and management of umbilical disorders

 Infection, hernia, granulomas, and congenital anomalies can occur in the umbilicus and are more commonly seen in infancy.

-The care of the umbilical cord and clinical problems associated with the umbilicus will be reviewed here.
+The care of the umbilical cord after delivery and clinical problems associated with the umbilicus will be reviewed here.

 Umbilical cord — The umbilical cord contains two arteries and one vein, which are surrounded and supported by gelatinous tissue called Wharton's jelly.